 The Eighth Amendment to the U.S. Constitution prohibits cruel and unusual punishment by the government.
 Hundreds, if not thousands, of judges have considered the death penalty and life-without-the-possibility-of-parole (LWOP) sentence as running afoul of the Eighth Amendment.

-This is especially true with the felony murder rule in California, wherein a defendant who does not actually shoot or inflict the blow that results in a murder is nonetheless sentenced to death or an LWOP sentence.
+This is especially true with the felony murder rule in California (until Senate Bill 1437 passed in late 2018, revising California’s felony murder rule), wherein a defendant who does not actually shoot or inflict the blow that results in a murder is nonetheless sentenced to death or an LWOP sentence.
 This commonly has happened when a girlfriend or wife merely drives her boyfriend or husband to a liquor store, only to become the unwitting get-away driver after a murder takes place that she had no idea would occur.
 She could then face a death penalty or LWOP sentence under the felony-murder rule.

 Senate Bill 1473 has sought to address this issue, but each case is individually scrutinized, so it is often difficult to generalize on what aggravating underlying facts of the crime or about defendant that a judge will find sufficient to permit such a sentence without violating the Eighth Amendment.